-While Theorem~\ref{thmBKS} is quite easy, Theorem~\ref{th:NSmainresult} is much deeper.
-It turns out that the converse of Theorem~\ref{th:NSmainresult} with constant $p$ is true for monotone functions as we now explain.
+While Theorem~\ref{thmBKS} is quite easy, Theorem~\ref{thNSmainresult} is much deeper.
+It turns out that the converse of Theorem~\ref{thNSmainresult} with constant $p$ is true for monotone functions as we now explain.
 First, for a monotone Boolean function $f$ mapping into $\{0,1\}$, one can easily check that

-This formula together with Theorem~\ref{thmBKS} immediately yields the converse of Theorem~\ref{th:NSmainresult} for fixed $p$.
-This formula also allows us to restate Theorem~\ref{th:NSmainresult} as saying that, for constant $p$, if the ``sum of the squares of the level 1 Fourier coefficients'' $\sum_{|S|=1}\hat{f}_n(S)^2$ approaches 0, then the sequence in \NS.
+This formula together with Theorem~\ref{thmBKS} immediately yields the converse of Theorem~\ref{thNSmainresult} for fixed $p$.
+This reinterprets Theorem~\ref{thNSmainresult} in the monotone case as saying that for constant $p$, if the ``sum of the squares of the level 1 Fourier coefficients'' $\sum_{\vert S\vert=1}\hat{f}_n(S)^2$ approaches 0, then the sequence in $\NS$.

-We now consider Theorem~\ref{th:NSmainresult} in the context of varying $p$, in particular for $p$ tending to 0 with $n$.
-As above, for monotone functions,~\eqref{eqn:FourierInfluenceRelationship} and Theorem~\ref{thmBKS} yield the fact that, for arbitrary $(p_n)$, \NS\ implies
+We now consider Theorem~\ref{thNSmainresult} in the context of varying $p$, in particular for $p$ tending to 0 with $n$.
+As above, for monotone functions,~\eqref {eqnFourierInfluenceRelationship} and Theorem~\ref{thmBKS} yield the fact that for arbitrary $(p_n)$, $\NS$ implies

-From this discussion, it follows that the version of Theorem~\ref{th:NSmainresult} that one might hope for, for arbitrary $(p_n)$, is that~\eqref{e.SquaredInfluencesTo0WITHp} implies \NS; equivalently, for monotone functions, convergence of the level 1 Fourier coefficients implies \NS.
-Unfortunately, this is not true as we saw in the previous subsection for the event ``containing a $K_4$''.
-Alternatively, if we let $p_n=1/n$ and consider the indicator function of containing a triangle, then it is easy to see that this sequence is not \NS\ (and in fact noise stable, see this definition below) although~\eqref{e.SquaredInfluencesTo0WITHp} is of order $1/n$.
-The stability of the indicator function $f_n$ for containing a triangle implies that $ \lim_{k\to\infty} \sup_{n} \sum_{|S|\ge k}\hat{f}_n(S)^2=0 $.
-In addition, in~\cite{FR} it is shown that for any $k\not\equiv 0\pmod{3}$ this $f_n$ satisfies
+From this discussion, it follows that the version of Theorem~\ref {thNSmainresult} that one might hope for, for arbitrary $(p_n)$, is that~\eqref{eSquaredInfluencesTo0WITHp} implies $\NS$; equivalently, for monotone functions, convergence of the level 1 Fourier coefficients implies $\NS$.
+Unfortunately, this is not true as we saw in the previous subsection for the event ``containing a $K_4$.''
+Alternatively, if we let $p_n=1/n$ and consider the indicator function of containing a triangle, then it is easy to see that this sequence is not $\NS$ (and in fact noise stable, see this definition below) although~\eqref{eSquaredInfluencesTo0WITHp} is of order $1/n$.
+The stability of the indicator function $f_n$ for containing a triangle implies that $ \lim_{k\to\infty} \sup_{n} \sum_{\vert S\vert\ge k}\hat{f}_n(S)^2=0 $.
+In addition, in~\cite{FR} it is shown that for any $k\not\equiv 0\pmod {3}$, this $f_n$ satisfies

-i.e., the Fourier weights are concentrated on levels $0,3,6,\ldots$ but stay near 0.
+that is, the Fourier weights are concentrated on levels $0,3,6,\ldots$ but stay near 0.
 (Such a thing cannot occur for monotone functions with constant $p$.)

 We end this subsection by defining the closely related (but opposite) concept to $\NS$, namely \emph{noise stability}.